lambdaprime/jeval/README.md

 **jeval** - command line Java code evaluator.
-It is based on [JShell](https://docs.oracle.com/en/java/javase/17/jshell/introduction-jshell.html) except it provides you additional functionality and better integration with command-line. **jeval** allows you to declare dependencies in Java scripts to any libraries from Maven repository so that it will automatically resolve them and add to the script class path.
+It is based on [JShell](https://docs.oracle.com/en/java/javase/17/jshell/introduction-jshell.html) except it provides you additional functionality and better integration with the command-line. **jeval** allows you to declare dependencies in Java scripts to any libraries from Maven repository so that it will automatically resolve them and add to the script class path.
 See [examples](http://portal2.atwebpages.com/jeval/)

 # Usage